In Vitro Fertilisation

 In vitro fertilisation (IVF) was the first ART procedure and is still one of the most commonly used.
 During an IVF cycle, eggs and sperm are collected and placed together in a laboratory dish to fertilise.
 If the eggs are successfully fertilised in the lab, they are transferred into the woman’s uterus.
 Ideally, one of the fertilised eggs will implant and develop, just as in a routine pregnancy.
+The bulging upper section called the body

 Having a greater number of mature eggs available for fertilisation increases the chances of pregnancy.
 Since a woman’s body normally releases only one mature egg every month, certain medications are used to prevent an early release of eggs while other medications are used to stimulate the ovaries to develop more ovarian follicles, usually between 5 and 10.